 Finding a Safe Home for the Artwork

 Conservation standards in the areas the artwork is meant to be kept is another huge challenge.
 Did you know that pests are a huge problem when it comes to keeping the artwork in mint condition.
-Murray Pest Control have solutions to help with keeping your art protected from the damage pests can cause.

 Furthermore the countries where the artwork has been held are not ready to release them as they fear that they will not be well-maintained and might end up being destroyed.
 A safe home that meets international standards must be identified first which has not been easy.